-- (IF) This follows from (CF) and (CD), by expressing intersection in terms of complement and union. - (XF) Using (CD) we can compute $\neg \emptyset$ .
+(IF) This follows from (CF) and (CD), by expressing intersection in terms of complement and union.

+(XF) Using (CD) we can compute

+$$\neg \emptyset$$

+.

 Remark 4.14 (On Definition 4.12).
-The above methods are generic but in many cases there exist simpler and more efficient ways of implementing (CI), (IF), etc. for a given wqo.
+The above methods are generic but in many cases there are simpler and more efficient ways of implementing (CI), (IF), etc. for a given wqo.
 This is why Definition 4.12 lists eight requirements instead of just four: we will try to provide efficient implementations for all eight.

 As seen in the above proof, the fact that (CF), (II), (PI) and (XI) entail (CI) is non-trivial.
-The algorithm for (CD) computes an upward-closed set U from an oracle answering queries of the form "Is $U \cap I$ empty?" for ideals I. This is an instance of the Generalised Valk-Jantzen Lemma, an important tool for showing that some upward-closed sets are computable.
+The algorithm for (CD) computes an upward-closed set U from an oracle answering queries of the form "Is $U \cap I$ empty?" for ideals I. This is an instance of the Generalised Valk-Jantzen Lemma (Goubault-Larrecq, 2009), an important tool for showing that some upward-closed sets are computable.

-The existence in our definition of redundancies as exhibited by Proposition 4.13 raises the question of whether there are other redundancies.
+The existence of such a non-trivial redundancy in our definition led us to the question of whether there are other redundancies.
 The following proposition answers negatively.

 Proposition 4.15 (Halfon).
-There are no generic and effective way to produce a procedure for axiom A given an effective wqo and procedures for axioms B, C and D, where $\{A, B, C, D\} = \{(CF), (II), (PI), (XI)\}.$ mild assumptions.
+There are no generic and computable way to produce a procedure for axiom A given procedures for axioms B, C and D, where $\{A, B, C, D\} = \{(CF), (II), (PI), (XI)\}.$

+An important result is that woos obtained by standard constructions on simpler woos usually inherit the ideal effectiveness of their component under very mild assumptions.
 We just show two simple but important examples in the next section.

-An important result is that wors obtained by standard constructions on simpler wors usually inherit the ideal effectiveness of their component under very